sourabhmalhotra/test/README.md

 # test
-this to get the overall idea of git
+this is to get the overall idea of git